Justype/HPC-tips/README.md

 - Singularity: use `:ro` when otherwise running containers
 - `--nv`: pass NVIDIA drivers to singularity containers
+- do not use OpenOnDemand, use [local forward and remote forward](no-ood.md) !

 [Tools](useful-tools.md)

 - [Rclone](useful-tools.md#rclone---backup-files)
 - [OpenConnect](useful-tools.md#openconnect---vpn) AnyConnect on Linux

+## Introducing mamba

+Highly recommend [mamba](https://mamba.readthedocs.io/en/latest/) instead of [conda](https://docs.conda.io/en/latest/miniconda.html) to manage R and Python packages.

+It is quite handy in handling R packages (tidyverse, BiocManager, ...), whereas conda is prone to encounter conflicts that take forever to solve.

 # Quick Tips: alias